pavenvivek/BinSimStack-RAID-2025/README.md

 # Malware and Vulnerability Analysis using Graph-Synchronized Language Model

-This repository contains the implementation for the paper titled _Malware and Vulnerability Analysis using Graph-Synchronized Language Model_ that got accepted into the 28th International Symposium on Research in Attacks, Intrusions, and Defenses [RAID 2025](https://raid2025.github.io/call.html), Queensland, Australia (October 2025).
+This repository contains the implementation for the paper titled _Malware and Vulnerability Analysis using Graph-Synchronized Language Model_ that got accepted into the 28th International Symposium on Research in Attacks, Intrusions, and Defenses ([RAID 2025](https://raid2025.github.io/call.html)), Queensland, Australia (October 2025).

 ## Dataset
 Our dataset includes 17 libraries: